EchterAlsFake/Porn_Fetch/README.md

 ---
 </div>

+> [!NOTE]
+> I will completely rewrite Porn Fetch in QML using Qt's `Qt Design Studio`.
+This will make the UI much more smooth and fully working on Android.
+It will be a huge
+> learning curve for me and take some time, but it's absolutely worth it.
+Please remember, Porn Fetch is only a LEARNING project for me to learn GUI development.
+> So it can often be the case that I randomly try new stuff because "i feel like it" although it might not be necessary.

 > [!WARNING]
 > Porn Fetch is NOT associated with the websites.
 Porn Fetch is AGAINST the Terms of Services of EVERY website!
 Usage is on YOUR risk.